godpon/GodwinPonraj/_posts/2021-07-30-Kirigami-balloon.md

 <div class="container">
       <div class="text" align="justify">
-        This manuscript proposes a novel gold foil-based kirigami strain sensor fabricated specifically for strain measurement in biomedical catheters.The kirigami design pattern allowed high stretchability the sensor maintained its strain sensitivity without electric failure for over 350% of radial strain.
+        A novel gold foil-based kirigami strain sensor fabricated specifically for strain measurement in biomedical catheters.
+The kirigami design pattern allowed high stretchability the sensor maintained its strain sensitivity without electric failure for over 350% of radial strain.
 The kirigami strain sensor integrated on the balloon catheter is a promising solution in the medical industry in providing quantitative data and real-time feedback monitoring of the balloon structure to ensure a safe and efficient procedure.
       </div>
       <div class="image" style="flex-basis: 4000px">
         <img src="/GodwinPonraj/assets/Fig_Kiri_balloon.jpg" width = "100%" height = "100%">